Sustainability and ESG

-We are a member of the PRI 2020 Leaders’ Group, awarded to only 20 of 2,100+ PRI investment manager signatories.
-We also achieved A+ scores for our ESG approach by the UN PRI.2.
+We are a member of the PRI 2020 Leaders' Group awarded to only 20 of approximately 2,100 PRI investment manager signatories.
+We also achieved top scores (5 stars) in the most recent UN-supported Principles for Responsible Investment (PRI) assessment for ESG investment and stewardship approach and integration across asset classes.2.

 In this brief video, Joe Amato, Equities CIO and President, introduces Neuberger Berman's Global Sustainable Equities Team while the team discuss their investment philosophy and approach.